gkatev/evolution-on/README.md

-# Evolution-on
+# Evolution Tray

-Evolution-on is an Evolution Email plugin to minimize the application to the system tray.
+Evolution Tray is an Evolution Email plugin to minimize the application to the system tray.

 ### Building